mattthughes/souls-like-gallery-app/README.md

 * Likes and Comments - Users can leave likes and comments on posts they find useful providing they are logged in, users can create,read update, delete there own likes and comments
 * Log in and Out - Users can logout of there account to keep there information secure, users can change passwords,
 * Games - Users can view the games list which is shown on the post create page, games can be created, edited and deleted by the admin user only.
 If another user tries to access this page the not found page will load.
+* Trending - Users can view the trending list which will dynamically change depending on the amount of likes, this page will show a maximum of 10 posts.

 ### The Skeleton Plane